Senate GOP leader cautions against retroactive abuse claims

 It is a change in state law that bishops have successfully fought in recent years even as a handful of other states have opened such windows to let victims sue the church, raising the prospect of massive payouts.

-Instead, Scarnati said, the church should set aside money to pay victims.
+Instead, Scarnati said, the church should set aside money to pay victims through a fund administered by a neutral third party to ensure fairness and objectivity.

 “The church needs to establish a victim compensation fund this year, to make restitutions to its victims,” Scarnati said in a statement.
 “Monies should also be utilized to prevent abuse from happening in the future.”